Port forwarding or port address translation (PAT) is a method of altering the destination port of traffic by using a forward proxy.

 In this scenario, we are on-prem, and outbound traffic on port 5439 is blocked by the corporate firewall.

-To get around this restriction, we will configure our Port Forward Server to publicly listen on port 443, and forward the incoming traffic to Redshift on port 5439.
+To get around this restriction, we will configure our Multi-Port Forward Server to publicly listen on port 443, and forward the incoming traffic to Redshift on port 5439.
 All incoming traffic will be IP whitelisted to only allowing traffic from our organizational IP addresses.

 Let’s assume the following network architecture: